hajatiimi/tictactoe-server/docs/README.md

-See the [report.md](course assignment report) for information on the design and implementation of the TicTacToe server and clients.
+See the [course assignment report](report.md) for information on the design and implementation of the TicTacToe server and clients.